-\JP7 must be opened for the operating range of +12v fans to be different from +12v backlights (listed in this table).
+\JP7 must be opened for the operating range of +12v fans (optional) to be different from +12v backlights (listed in this table).
 If JP7 is closed (which is the default), then the voltage specification range for backlights must be observed for both backlights AND fans.
-Please see Figure 9. on Pg.
-26.